 When comparing a Big 4 opportunity

 with a smaller practice, many struggle.
-Speaking daily with candidates of each and both existing and previous employees who have experienced both, here are the selling points of each:
+Speaking daily with candidates - both current and previous employees - who have experienced both, here are the selling points of each:

 The resources a Big 4 can offer may often be centred upon a fantastic IT infrastructure, offering technical training courses, industry insights and past literary example papers.

 While the expanse of the IT infrastructure in smaller practices may be lesser than in a Big 4, it certainly attributes to excellent research skills.
-While working on the creation and presentation of technical papers often internal and external resources must be combined and this offers employees the opportunity to build their research and analytical skills in terms of working on projects alone and as part of a team.
+Working on the creation and presentation of technical papers often internal and external resources must be combined.
+This offers employees the opportunity to build their research and analytical skills in terms of working on projects alone and as part of a team.

 Level of exposure

 As a graduate or a trainee entering in to an accountancy practice, exposure is a key progressing factor.
 When looking to gain experience and build upon current skills, level of exposure to clients can be an important element.
 In the Big 4, often, exposure to clients may be limited in terms of team structure and lines of reporting.
 Direct exposure to clients may be managed by more senior levels of staff.

 Exposure to clients in smaller practices is something generally introduced from day one.
 Client rapport-building skills, the responsibility of client interactions and being a direct point of contact can be excellent in terms of professional development for a graduate or a trainee.
 Being entrusted with this direct level of responsibility is also a fantastic indicator of the level of trust a practice places upon its employees.

 Those graduates hoping to see the world will look for a position which may offer them this opportunity, initially or in time.
 Big 4 firms are known for their worldwide presence and their internal transfer network which is widely available and often encouraged.
 Allowing employees the freedom to move country while getting to keep their current position leads to higher retention levels among staff and also a more diverse workforce.